 For example, Henry had a story he subconsciously believed about himself that he was lacking in some way or was not as “good” as others.
 This story was played out in scenarios of what is generally called low self-esteem.
 As a way to cope with these negative feelings, Henry turned to the “high” or “rush” he got while watching pornography.

 Gradually, Henry became addicted to the feeling he had while watching porn.
 Consequently, he became locked in a pattern of behavior that repeated itself to the point where Henry believed he couldn’t stop.
 Once Henry became aware of the pattern and that it had turned into an addiction, and subsequently realized that he was not that story, he was then able to work on changing the pattern.
-From there, Henry took concrete steps towards breaking the stranglehold of his addiction.
+From there, Henry took concrete steps towards sex addiction recovery and breaking the stranglehold of his addiction.

 1. Notice when you are in an addictive pattern based on a story you have about yourself.
 Consciously choose to break the pattern by refusing to engage in the addictive behavior and, instead, do something positive such as taking a bike ride, working out, or meditating.

 2. Creating new and positive patterns takes attention, focus, and repetition.
 Repeating healthy patterns can lock them in place and help you supersede the negative patterns.
 One positive action is to visualize yourself doing the positive pattern rather than the negative one.
 Positive visualization has helped professional athletes achieve their goals and it can help you too.

 3. Make small but steady changes in patterns.
 If you are acting out in a sexually compulsive way such as watching porn for hours, make a small change by setting a time limit and sticking to it.
 Then, day by day, reduce that time while at the same time work on increasing the time spent on positive patterns.